somtochiama/flux2/tests/integration/README.md

-## Azure E2E
+## E2E Tests

-E2E tests for Azure are needed to mitigate introduction of new bugs in dependencies like libgit2.
-The goal is to verify that Flux integration with
-Azure services are actually working now and in the future.
+The goal is to verify that Flux integration with cloud providers are actually working now and in the future.
+Currently, we only have tests for Azure.

+## Azure
 ## Architecture

 The [azure](./terraform/azure) Terraform creates the AKS cluster and related resources to run the tests.
 It creates: